Tanuja-B/Sample-/README.md

-# Sample- this is done by \n Tanuja
+# Sample- this is done by /n Tanuja